 Shortly after the smartphone, street food apps were born, like NYC Food Truck, Toronto Food Trucks and Roaming Hunger.
 Blogs were dedicated to food truck tracking.
 TV shows, like Food Truck Faceoff, were developed and entire festivals were organized to allow consumers to indulge in all their food truck fantasies.

-In addition to putting food truck friendly tech in the consumer’s hands, technology was also embraced by food truck owners, to help them manage their business – right from the moment they secure their food truck license.
-From iPad POS technology, to mobile payment, and loyalty programs- technology is now central to the modern day food trucker’s success.
+Technology has also been embraced by food truck owners, to help them manage their business – right from the moment they secure their food truck license.
+From iPad POS technology, to mobile payments, and loyalty programs, technology is now central to the modern day food trucker’s success.

 From humble beginnings to a culinary revolution, it might be time to stop calling food trucks a trend.
 They’ve permeated Western culture in various ways for well over a century.
 With such a robust history, it makes you wonder what could possibly be next.
 While we can’t foresee exactly what the next food truck evolution will be, we can’t wait to find out.